wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 - Address Bar Tracking
 - Conversion Tracking
 - Welcome Bar
+- Custom Facebook Shares

 <h4>List of Paid Apps:</h4>
-- Custom Sharing Actions
 - Mobile Web Sharing Bar
+- Image Sharing
 - Big Total Shares Horizontal
 - Big Total Shares Floating
 - Subscribe Bar
 - Price Alert

-Also, there's a tutorial on how to install this plugin in your Wordpress Account: <a href="http://blog.getsocial.io/add-social-sharing-buttons-wordpress/?utm_source=wordpress_plugin">How to add free Social Sharing Buttons on WordPress</a>
+Also, there's a tutorial on how to install this plugin in your Wordpress Account: <a href="http://blog.getsocial.io/add-social-sharing-buttons-wordpress/?utm_source=wordpress_plugin">How to add free Social Share Buttons on WordPress</a>

-<h4>These are the shortcodes available:</h4>
+<h4>These are the short codes available:</h4>

 * Sharing Bar